Faculty with Research Interests

 - Develop exceptional problem-solving ability.

-- Develop mathematics and computational skills.
+- Develop mathematical, computational, and data analytical skills.

-- Gain a wide knowledge of physics as it applies both to the everyday world and to understanding nature’s secrets.
+- Gain a wide knowledge of fundamental physics as it applies both to the everyday world and to understanding nature’s secrets.

 - Bachelor of Science in Applied Physics